mathpn/mathpn.github.io/src/content/blog/basics-outlier-detection.md

 ### Z-scores

-Z-scores are simply a way to standardize your data through rescaling.
+Z-scores are simply a way to standardize your data through scaling.
 It shows how many standard deviations a given point, well, deviates from the mean.
 One can set an **arbitrary threshold** and exclude points that are above the positive threshold value or below the negative one.
 Let’s apply the z-score to our artificial data with a threshold value of 2:

 ```r
 print(scale(c(2.051501, 3.27815, 1.532082, 3.826658, 2.335235, 20))[, 1])